SBNSoftware/sbndcode/sbndcode/Geometry/gdml/preparse/README.txt

     preparseGDML sbnd_v00_08_base.gdml

-makes `sbnd_v00_08.gdml` with all the wires and default setup. precision might be a little lacky at first, so I always specify the amount of decimal places in scientific notation, like this:
+makes `sbnd_v00_08.gdml` with all the wires and default setup.

-    preparseGDML sbnd_v00_08_base.gdml -sci 10
+The precision of the numbers is critical.
+By default, the output is set to use always the maximum number of significant digits for double precision numbers.
+Using the `--prec` or `--sci` options it is possible to change that number.

 If I also want a file with no wires (which is always the case), then I use:

-    preparseGDML sbnd_v00_08_base.gdml -nowires
+    preparseGDML sbnd_v00_08_base.gdml --nowires

 and it will make `sbnd_v00_08.gdml` and `sbnd_v00_08_nowires.gdml`.